On the convergence of the drainage network with branching: Convergence of the finite-dimensional distributions

 Apply Doob maximal inequality and we have for any fixed $t > 0$, $\delta >0$ and $n$ sufficiently large depending on $\delta$ that

 Hence, \ and the convergence holds in probability on every bounded interval $[0,T]$, $T\ge 0$. \end{proof}

-Now we will state and prove a result that gives some control on the probability of occurrence of long jumps in the paths of the DNB, which will be required further ahead.
+Now we present a result that gives some control on the probability of occurrence of long jumps in the paths of the DNB.
+It will be required further ahead in this section.

 \begin{lemma} Let $\pi_z(t)$, for $t > \sigma_\pi$ be a random path in DNB that starts from an open vertex $z$ at time $\sigma_\pi$.
 We have that, for any fixed $s>0$, $g \ge 1$ and $n\ge 1$,